-One of the key advice from the students who clear IIT JEE and NEET is to complete your homework and assignments on time.
+The distraction comes due to lack of passion, interest and determination.
+To crack IIT-JEE and NEET, you have to completely focused into your preparation and get rid of any distraction that affects your studies.
+One of the key advice from the students who clear JEE/NEET is to avoid all distractions and complete your homework-assignments on time.
 Any backlog is going to hurt you later.

 1. Have a plan and execute it